Radcliffe Camera

 Failure to meet SAP and regaining eligibility

-A student who fails to meet SAP standards will be notified that they are ineligible for further disbursements of US federal loans.
+A student who fails to meet SAP standards will be placed on Financial Aid warning for one payment period, during which time they may continue to receive Federal Aid.
+At the end of this period they will be reassessed for SAP.
+If they fail to meet SAP standards for a second time they will be notified that they have failed to meet SAP standards and are ineligible for further disbursements of US federal loans.
 Reinstatement of eligibility for these loans is not automatic.
 A student can regain eligibility only by submitting a successful appeal to be placed on probation or by taking action that brings them into compliance with the SAP standards.
-Students are not eligible to receive retrospective disbursements for a term where they are not making SAP.
+Students are not eligible to receive retrospective disbursements for a term where they did not make SAP.

 Appeals